-When you meet with your banker, focus on explaining in a clear, compelling way how you’ll use the money you want to borrow – so they have confidence in your management smarts and ability to pay back the business loan.
+When you meet with your banker, focus on explaining in a clear, compelling way, how you’ll use the money you want to borrow – so they have confidence in your management smarts and ability to pay back the business loan.

-Other summer holiday survival strategies
+Summer holiday survival strategies

 Surviving the summer slowdown is not just about being able to borrow.
-Get creative, and talk to a likeminded business adviser for some ideas.
+Get creative, and talk to a like-minded business adviser for some ideas.
 If your bank won’t provide funding, you still have time to put money aside between now and Christmas.

 - Set your funds for holiday pay into a separate account.

-- Make sure you’re on top of invoicing, and call customers who owe your company money.
+- Make sure you’re on top of invoicing and call customers who owe your company money.